dapr/proposals/0011-CIR-trust-distribution.md

 ### Goals

 - Implement an active trust distribution mechanism for Dapr in Kubernetes that responds to updates.
+- Trust distribution in self-hosted mode can be be implemented by the user.
 - Enable root certificate rotation with no downtime.

 ### Non-Goals

 - Sentry implements CA root rotation.
-- Implement external CA support.
+- Implement external CA support, though this proposal will enable this feature to be developed in the future.
 - Implement Dapr trust federation.

 ### Current Shortfalls